-I am Visiting Assistant Professor of Philosophy at Lebanese American University.
+I am the Visiting Assistant Professor of Philosophy at Lebanese American University.

 I received my PhD from the University of Sussex in 2016.
-My thesis, “Husserl and Derrida — The Origins of History,” was written under the supervision of Dr. Tanja Staehler and examined by Professor Leonard Lawlor and Dr. Paul Davies.
+My thesis, “Husserl and Derrida — The Origins of History,” was written under the supervision of Professor Tanja Staehler and examined by Professor Leonard Lawlor and Dr. Paul Davies.

 I have taught philosophy at the University of Sussex and University College London, I blog and podcast at thevimblog.com, and I am a regular speaker at Stand-Up Philosophy, and I am an editor at Philosophy is Awesome.